Feirell/replace-printer/README.md

 ```
 *You can find this in `examples\test-02.js`*

+If you want to use multiple ReplacePrinter or if you want to resume the usage of other logging utilities you need to call `endWithNewLine`.
+Otherwise you will append the same line as the last replace message was printed.

 <!-- USEFILE: examples\test-03.js; str => str.replace('../', 'replace-printer') -->
 ``` js
 const {ReplacePrinter} = require('replace-printer');